jaredly/j3/Roadmap.md

 - [x] let's do hover on timeout, not on alt
 - [x] fix the longstanding issue with newlines in stringText
 - [ ] usage in plugins too pleeeease

+I worry ... that I've gotten algw-fast so nice
+... and then ... thih is so ... much less polished ...

+How .. hard will it be to add "predicates" to algw-fast? like, it should be doable, right?
+I'd much rather do that, than try to massage thih into shape ...

+Oh that's right:
+- Kinds
+and
+- Type Classes

+and ...
+I think I remember it being:
+- you can have type classes w/o HKT, but HKT doesn't make sense without type classes

+# So, Adding TYPE CLASSES to algw-fast

+- we need to keep track of `preds`, on the StateT. (it can be a `bag`)
+- type-env needs to have info on what's available.
+- StateT will also want to hang onto "... selected ... instance ... at fn call"
+- and ... schemes need to be wrapped in quals.
+Right?

 # THIH